Abbas II of Persia: Military

 Under Abbas II, the Safavid army military started to decline, either due to the peace with the Ottoman Empire or due to the concurrent economical crisis.
-This was first evident among the provincial contingents and not as yet among the main body of the royal army, which in 1654 was increased by a small corps of qurchi infantry, consisting of 600 men and later increasing to 2,000 men.
-However, the state could no longer pay the army while also providing the court an extravagant and luxurious living.
+This was first evident among the provincial contingents and not as yet among the main body of the royal army, which in 1654 was increased by a small corps of qurchi infantry consisting of 600 men, and later increasing to 2,000 men.
+However, the state could no longer pay the army while also supporting the court's extravagant and luxurious living.
 Therefore, serving soldiers became impoverished.
 The strength of units fell, and it was said that the Safavid army was useful for military parades but of no use for war.

 Diplomacy

 Abbas II's foreign policy was cautious and calculating.
-During his reign, European maritime companies such as the VOC and the East India Company who had previously established their basis in Shiraz and Isfahan, were supported by Abbas through the privileges given to them.
-The Dutch and the English bought types of silk such as brocade, taffeta, velvet and satin and in return, imported spices, sugar and textiles to Iran through the Persian Gulf.
-The companies' presence sometimes proved troublesome, its peak being in 1645, when the VOC was prompted to lay a naval blockade around Bandar Abbas regarding the unfavourable silk terms.
+During his reign, European maritime companies such as the VOC and the East India Company who had previously established their bases in Shiraz and Isfahan, were supported by Abbas through the privileges given to them.
+The Dutch and the English bought different types of silk such as brocade, taffeta, velvet and satin and in return, imported spices, sugar and textiles to Iran through the Persian Gulf.
+The companies' presence sometimes proved troublesome, its peak being in 1645, when the VOC was prompted to lay a naval blockade around Bandar Abbas because of what they saw as unfavourable terms for the purchase of silk.
 The blockade was short-lived, for the Dutch, wary of their own commercial losses and the expense involved, gave in to Iranian demands, after which they ended up concluding a new silk treaty in 1652.
 The French East India Company also attempted to establish trade relations with Iran.
-Abbas sanctioned for these relations in a firman issued shortly before his death, but for the time being nothing came of them.
+Abbas sanctioned against these trade relations in a firman issued shortly before his death, but for the time being nothing came of them.

 The peaceful relations with the Ottoman Empire continued during Abbas' reign.
-He was not tempted to expand his territory, for instance in Transcaucasia, where the risk of war was so acute that the governor of the Turkish border provinces had even evacuated the civilian population in expectation of a Persian attack, or in Basra, where the shah's aid had been sought to settle a struggle for the succession.
+He was not tempted to expand his territory, for instance in Transcaucasia, where the risk of war was so acute that the governor of the Turkish border provinces had even evacuated the civilian population in expectation of an Iranian attack, or in Basra, where the shah's aid had been sought to settle a struggle for the succession.
 No dangers arose from the Ottomans, whether because the Ottoman Sultan, Mehmed IV, was already occupied with the Cretan War, or because of the internal crises that occurred during his reign such as the 1660 fire of Istanbul, which destroyed two-thirds of the city.
 As a sign of lasting peace, in 1657, a new trade agreement was signed between the two empires which further assured the importance of the Anatolian trade routes and the Armenians’ role in the overland silk trade.